xcart/xc5-manual/en/payments/paypal/setting_up_paypal_payments_advanced.md

 published: false
 order: 140
 ---
 PayPal Payments Advanced is currently available in the US and Canada only.
+For general information on PayPal Payments Advanced, see the [PayPal Payments Advanced product page](https://developer.paypal.com/docs/classic/products/paypal-payments-advanced/ "Paypal Payments Advanced product page").

 To enable PayPal Payments Advanced as a payment method in your X-Cart store: